 I had a request from a reader asking about wearing color.
 She likes small bits of color but is worried about anything too wild.
 Which gave us the idea to have this week be a building theme.
 And Charlotte is starting by wearing color with her jewelry and belt with a neutral outfit.

 Quote of the day: “Even castles in the sky can do with a fresh coat of paint.”
 Haruki Murakami

-Even those of you who tend to shy away from lots of color can benefit from incorporating a little here and there.
+Even those of you who tend to shy away from lots of colors can benefit from incorporating a little here and there.
 And it seems reasonable to bring in color starting with your accessories.
-These are items that can fit for all stages of our life and all occasions.
+These are items that can fit all stages of our life and on all occasions.